Cleta Mitchell, a key figure in president’s phone call, was an early backer of Trump’s election fraud claims

 In the following days, Mitchell took particular aim at Biden’s win in Georgia, tweeting that the state’s recount was a “total sham” and “A FAKE!!!”
 She wrote that the effort was “cover for the SOS,” referring to Secretary of State Brad Raffensperger.
 Responding to criticism of her appearance, she tweeted, “Happy to be considered a nut job because I believe in the rule of law.”

 Mitchell largely stayed out of the spotlight in the following weeks as legions of lawyers for the Trump campaign failed in high-profile court cases across the country to get the election overturned.
-Behind the scenes, however, her role had escalated to the point that when Trump on Saturday made a last-ditch phone call to get Raffensperger to “find” thousands of votes for him, it was the Washington-based Mitchell who emerged as a key player.
+Behind the scenes, however, her role had escalated to the point that when President Trump on Saturday made a last-ditch phone call to get Raffensperger to “find” thousands of votes for him, it was the Washington-based Mitchell who emerged as a key player.

 It wasn’t the first time Mitchell alleged election fraud.